 Ph.D.
 Hydrogen in Palladium

 I have recently completed a Ph.D. in computational physics simulating the ordering and diffusion of hydrogen atoms in palladium.
 This involves writing and running Monte-Carlo simulations -- programs that simulate physical processes using very large numbers of pseudo-random events.
 These may be computationally rather intensive taking hours or days of run-time on a fast computer.

-As part of this I have computed virtual diffraction patterns from atomistic models of H in Pd, see C3 of thesis.
+As part of this I have computed virtual diffraction patterns from atomistic models of H in Pd.
 Here 3d diffraction patterns were simulated directly from atomic positions permitting simulation of patterns generated by very short-range order i.e. crystalline regions only a few atoms in size or with partial ordering.

 Poster presentation given at mh2014 -the 14th International Symposium on Metal_Hydrogen Systems (Poster)

 Thesis submitted 2015 Computational Studies of Hydrogen in Palladium (Thesis)

 M.Sc.
 Monte Carlo Modelling of Yttrium barium copper oxide superconductorI extended the project of a masters degree in computational physics with hopefully original research modelling oxygen diffusion within copper-oxide superconductors.
 I ended up spending a few years on this part-time :-)